tomahg/Gulla.Episerver.SqlStudio/README.md

 ![Saved queries](img/saved-queries.jpg)

 ## Dependencies
-- [CodeMirror](https://codemirror.net/) is used for the editor.
+- [CodeMirror](https://codemirror.net/) is used for the editor, and basic IntelliSense.
-- [DataTables](https://datatables.net/) is used for displaying the result.
+- [DataTables](https://datatables.net/) is used for displaying the result, and export to CSV, PDF and Excel.